 To make the Block Border

 Only two sides of each block will be bordered.
 You will need three 5″ x 5″ floral squares and two of the 27 1/2″ x 5″ antique pink strips for each of the four blocks.

 Border each block individually.
 Using the same technique, snowballing one end only, of two of the 5″x 27 1/2″ strip.
 Please note that each will face a diffent direction.
 Use the third 5″ x5″ square for the cornerstone.

 Now all that remains is to sew the four finished blocks together and that is the quilt top completed.

-Of course I will post when it is quilted.
 Have a Floral Fantasy Day!